digideskio/bf/README.md

 on my tests, however, this seems to be somewhat less performant than array-based implementations, likely because it's not very cache-friendly.

+It should work on anything that supports ANSI C.